Veronica de la Cruz: Health care reform activism

 In 2009, De la Cruz started a campaign to save the life of her brother, Eric de la Cruz.
 Eric needed a heart transplant but was refused due to poor health insurance.
 Veronica tried raising money through social media outlets such as Twitter and Facebook as well as web pages that were created for her family's cause.
 Nine Inch Nails front man Trent Reznor joined the cause and raised hundreds of thousands of dollars for Eric as well as bringing much needed attention to the fight for proper health insurance.
 Despite these efforts, Eric died in July 2009.
-On April 20, 2010, De la Cruz formed the Eric de la Cruz Hope for Hearts foundation to provide assistance to heart transplant patients.
+On April 20, 2010, De la Cruz formed the Eric de la Cruz Hope for Hearts foundation to provide assistance to heart transplant patients."About Our Founder, Veronica De La Cruz", Eric de la Cruz Hope For Hearts Foundation.

 Tweeple, a magazine covering news related to Twitter, named De la Cruz as one of its picks to watch, calling her a "Trailblazer" and saying "...She is an inspiration and a catalyst for change beyond just Eric’s scenario.
 The national exposure is generating more and more debate on the problems in Medicaid, Medicare in the United States..."
 On the one year anniversary of the passage of health care reform, De la Cruz made an appearance on MSNBC to share her brother's story.
 She was interviewed by Contessa Brewer.
 De la Cruz also wrote an article about her brother and the need for health care reform for The Huffington Post.